Symbian9/qmapshack-doc-wiki/Home.md

 * License GPL3+
 * Runs on all *nix systems as well as on Windows and OS X.
-* GUI has been translated to Czech, Dutch, French, German, Russian and Spanish
+* GUI has been translated to Czech, Dutch, French, German, Russian, Spanish and Catalan
 * Wiki documentation is English
 * Quickstart guide in English, German and Russian
 * Needs Qt5.4 or later, GDAL, Proj4, Quazip5 and Routino installed